0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 Switch Platform (Switches which mode the UI will be in and how it will be displayed)

-Note: this doesn't rotate the application into any one view it just make the UI responsive to that type of view.
+Note: this doesn't rotate the application into any one view it just makes the UI responsive to that type of view.

 Modes:
 - Desktop (default)